WHAT TO SEE AT BOSEONG GREEN TEA FIELDS? WHEN IS THE BEST TIME TO VISIT BOSEONG GREEN TEA FIELDS? IS BOSEONG GREEN TEA FIELDS WORTH A VISIT?

 It is possible to buy this tea in a few shops.
-Daehan Dawon Tea planation sells tea directly on site.
+Daehan Dawon Tea plantation sells tea directly on site.
 If you decide to stay at Boseong Greenville Bed and Breakfast, you can also buy green tea directly from the small shop at the property for KRW 10,000 a box.

 There are different varieties of green tea (called “nokcha” in Korean).
-The difference between these teas comes from when it was harvested during the season, and the size of the leaf.
+The difference between these teas comes from when it was harvested during the season and the size of the leaf.

-In conclusion about a visit to Boseong Green Tea Fields / Is it worth it?
+In conclusion about a visit to Boseong Green Tea Fields

 If you are planning to visit Boseong and still have questions, feel free to leave a comment below this post.